AI-estimated baseline profile. Be the first to log a session!

 What does Bantianyao taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Wuyi rock oolong offers a classic, deeply roasted profile, unfolding with a resinous and oily texture.
 Expect intense woody and herbaceous aromas that evolve gracefully with each infusion, delive.
-It sits in the "Woody" and "Herbaceous" and "Resinous" flavor families, so expect a cup that leans woody and herbaceous and resinous.
+It leans woody, herbaceous and resinous.

 How should I brew Bantianyao?